dwjackson/auteur/screenplay_format.md

 ## General Formatting

-* Font: Courier, 12pt
+* Font: Courier, 12pt; 10 pitch
 * Margins
-	* Left: 1.5"
+	* Left: 1.5in
-	* Right: 1"
+	* Right: 1.0in
+	* Top: 1.0in
+	* Bottom: 0.5-1.5in, depending on page-break
+* Page Numbering
+	* Top-right corner
+	* Followed by a period (".")
+	* Title page and first page not numbered--i.e. start at 2
+	* Margins:
+		* Top: 0.5in
-	* Top/Bottom: 1"
+		* Right: 0.75in
 * ~55 lines per page
-* Page Numbering
-	* top-right corner, flush to right margin, 0.5" from top
-	* followed by a period (".")
-	* title page and first page not numbered
 * Transitions capitalized
 * Capitalization
 	* Character names on first occurrence